jericksen/Capstone/README.md

 **Feature Elimination**

 After review of the contributing feature variables, the decision was made to remove the 'SECOND' and 'MINUTE' dimensions as such granular data regarding the exact timing of a crime is likely prone to error or human influence.
-The resulting feature set included 19 dimensions.
+The resulting feature set includes 19 dimensions.

 **Feature Importance**